Angel174471/dsc-phase-1-project/README.md

 ### Outline

-1. *Exploratory Data Analysis:* I will conduct a thorough exploration of the movie data using pandas data frames and different data visualization techniques in python, analyzing various factors such as genre, budget, release date, and audience ratings.
-This analysis will help us understand which types of films are currently performing the best.
+1. *Exploratory Data Analysis:* I will conduct a thorough exploration of the movie data using pandas data frames and different data visualization techniques in Python, analyzing various factors such as genre, budget, release date, and audience ratings.
+This analysis will help me understand which types of films are currently performing the best.

 2. *Identify Successful Film Types:* Based on my analysis, I will identify the genres and release periods that have shown the highest performance.
 This will enable me to pinpoint the types of films that resonate well with the audience and generate significant profit.